Tello Review (2024): Why We Switched From Verizon to Tello

 Activation

-Given that one of their happiness pillars is “online, friendly and clean service”, the signup and activation process occurred all online.
+Given that one of their happiness pillars was “online, friendly and clean service”, the signup and activation process occurred all online.
 This process was smooth and easy.

-I created an account and signed up for the Unlimited plan which was $39 / month at the time.
-That plan included unlimited data, unlimited talk and text.
+I created an account and signed up for the Unlimited plan (currently priced at just $25/month!).
+That plan included unlimited data, unlimited talk, and text.
 Given that we were paying a higher price for less than unlimited data with Verizon, I thought I'd give this plan a shot.

 Data Coverage